Tom Courtney

 The medal ceremony had to be delayed for an hour while he and Johnson recovered.
 But Courtney did run again.
 He was the anchorman on the gold medal 4 × 400 m relay team.
 He also set a world record of 1:46.8 in the 880 yd (805 m) on May 24, 1957.

 Courtney received a bachelor's degree from Fordham University in 1955, and since 1994, the (autographed) varsity jacket from his college track days hangs in a display case along with similar memorabilia from other great Fordham athletes, such as Vince Lombardi.

-Courtney's victory was the last in a series of four straight 800 meter gold medals by the US and the seventh overall to that point in time.
+Courtney's victory was the last in a series of four straight 800 meter gold medals by the U.S. and the seventh overall to that point in time.
 He could be considered the end of the dynasty.
 Since then, the USA has only had one other male winner, Dave Wottle in 1972 and have only won four bronze medals.

-He would later earn his MBA from Harvard Business School.
+Courtney would later earn his MBA from Harvard Business School.

+Courtney died of amyloidosis at an assisted living facility in Naples, Florida, on August 22, 2023, at the age of 90.